matttgregg/adv2022/README.md

 I generated some fairly interesting (although obvious) animated gifs of the sand fall.
 They took a lot of time to generate (minutes), but it's a good tool to have available, and I hope to be able to do some more interesting things in future.

+*Note*: I do want to come back to this one with the optimisation of storing the entire sand path, rather than recalculating from the entry point every time.

+## Day 15

+Needles and haystacks today - find uncovered points in vast 2D fields.

+First up - I had a bug in my parser which failed to find negative numbers. `decimal` in _attoparsec_ doesn't include negative values.
+I needed `signed decimal`, lesson learned.
+There were a couple of things which clued me in - mainly that the solution (on the test data) that I found wasn't unique.
+After going through some of the examples by hand, I realised I was failing to parse some lines, and then worked out the solution.

+Also today was a classic: _I know this is going to be slow, but I'm going to do it at first anyway_ .
+Around working out the 'corvered' points on the line, I started by doing the super expensive approach of collecting all the points in a set.
+This worked, and got me to part 2, but it was slow, so I did what I should have started with which is just inspect the intervals, and count the lengths, accounting for overlaps.
+This was, predictably, lightening fast, and the same approach gave me an extremely fast scan line operation for finding gaps.
+I was pleasantly surprised to find that, even scanning four million rows, this got me a solution in about twenty seconds.

+Yet again I am impressed by Haskell's ability to generate fairly performant solutions with minimal tuning.
+And again, if I was writing in rust and able to focus on bit twiddling I have no doubt I could get closer to a single second.

+There's certainly a smarter solution which I may play around with this evening.
+On reddit someone pointed out that the 'gap' has to exist somewhere on the border of a scanners range.
+Further I am now thinking that, due to the exclusive use of diamond shapes, it must occur somewhere where two borders run paralell with a single channel between them *and* it must be on the intersection of two such.
+It feels like it may be fairly easy to find something like that quickly as the number of scanners is quite small.
+(Assuming my quick and messy reasoning is correct.)